anthonyharrison/lib4sbom/README.md

 The parser will check that the correct JSON files is being processed by the correct parser.
 A SPDX JSON file submitted to the CycloneDX parser will result in no data being processed.

+**Note** SPDX files with an extension of .json will be checked for JSON_LD and SJON formats.

 Errors in the parsing process will result in the exception SBOMParserException being raised.